Close

 The Best Sim Racing Wheels for Gran Turismo

 The PlayStation 5 has a lot to offer sim racers.
-In addition to console ports of some of the most realistic simulators out there such as Assetto Corsa Competizione, it also boasts exceptional exclusive titles such as Gran Turismo 7.
+In addition to console ports of some of the most realistic simulators out there such as Assetto Corsa Competizione, it also boasts exceptional exclusive titles such as Gran Turismo 7, with the GT franchise selling 100 million units worldwide across its lifespan.
 However, unlike with computer gaming, there isn’t the same kind of variety when it comes to sim racing equipment that you can use on a PlayStation.

 In this article, we’ll dive into some of the best solutions out there to help you sim race on Gran Turismo and other PlayStation platforms.
 From budget solutions to top-of-the-line technology, these wheels will help you turn that extra lap and find that next tenth of a second.